Wild Baby Sumatran Orangutan

 The Malay word for “man of the forest”, orangutan, is the name for our orange-haired cousins.
 Only found in the rainforests of Sumatra and Borneo in Indonesia and Malaysia, these arboreal great apes spend most of their time in trees with incredibly long arms fit for swinging.
 They are known as “gardeners” of the forest and are vital for seed dispersal.
 Males and females are sexually dimorphic so they are very easy to tell apart.
 The males have large cheek pads and a sagittal crest (a ridge of bone running like a mohawk along the skull) to show their dominance over other males.

 Baby orangutans are completely dependent on their mothers for the first two years of their lives.
 They will be carried around on their mother’s belly having constant physical contact for the first 4 months.
 They will do everything together, travel, eat, and sleep.
 After this period the two start to spend more and more time apart.
 The mother will often enlist the help of one of her older children to help her raise her baby and socialise it.
-Once it is about 1 ½, the baby will be quite a good climber and will be able to swing from tree to tree, holding hands with other orangutans in what is called “buddy travel”.
+Once it is about 1 ½, the baby is quite a good climber and will be able to swing from tree to tree, holding hands with other orangutans in what is called “buddy travel”.
 But even when they become an adolescent at the age of 6 or 7, the baby will still find time for their mum.

 All three species of orangutan are listed as critically endangered and are legally protected in both Indonesia and Malaysia.
 Even so, they are easy targets for hunters being large and slow.
 The females are the most hunted for bushmeat with their babies being kept as pets, sent off on the illegal pet trade.
 Habitat loss is perhaps the biggest problem.
 Their home has been disappearing at a rapid rate to make way for palm oil plantations and other such projects.
 Over the past decade, it is estimated that orangutan populations have declined by 50% in the wild.